Frequently Asked Questions

 Who makes decisions for FAMPO?

-The MPO is responsible for transportation planning and funding allocations in the George Washington Region and partners with the public, planning organizations, government agencies, elected officials and community groups to develop regional transportation plans.
+FAMPO is responsible for transportation planning and funding allocations in the George Washington Region and partners with the public, planning organizations, government agencies, elected officials and community groups to develop regional transportation plans.

 Are there any advisory committees for FAMPO?